 Prohibition caused widespread serious problems.
 This led more and more Iowans to believe it was harmful on balance.
 Voters strongly supported Repeal.

 III.
 Die-Hard Supporters: Prohibition in Iowa

 But some Prohibition leaders carried on the fight long after Repeal.
 One was John Brown Hammond.
 He believed in direct and even violent action.
 This included wrecking speakeasies.
 Much in the style of Carry Nation.
-He mellowed with age, but strongly promoted a return to Prohibition.
+He mellowed with age.
+But he strongly promoted a return to Prohibition.
 Several months before his death in an Iowa nursing home he was working to organize “The Eighteenth Amendment Rescue Association.”

 Similarly, Prohibition leader Smith Wildman Brookhart insisted until he died that “liquor is a poison and drinking it is a crime.”
-He wanted a return to Prohibition in Iowa and the country.
+He wanted a return to Prohibition in the state and country.

 Ida B. Wise was the head of the national Woman’s Christian Temperance Union (WCTU).
 And she was a former head of the Iowa WCTU.
 She continued to lead efforts to return both the state and nation to Prohibition.
 She did so throughout the 1930’s and 1940’s.

 But most Iowans came to a different conclusion.
 They came to believe that Prohibition didn’t improve health but threatened it.
 That it didn’t reduce crime but increased it.
 That it didn’t raise public morality but corrupted it.
 And they strongly supportrd Repeal.